 Rokinon 12mm F2.0

-The Sigma 16mm F1.4 is quite literally the best value wide angle lens for Sony APS-C cameras.
+So yeah, I really do think the Sigma 16mm F1.4 is quite literally the best value wide angle lens for Sony APS-C cameras.

 Exceptional sharpness, a bulletproof build and great autofocus all come together to create a mighty lens that won’t really break the bank.

 So, if reading a few thousand words of me rambling has convinced you to pick up this excellent lens for youself, I’ll leave purchase links below.

 Thanks a ton for reading, and I hope you end up enjoying this glorious lens as much as I did!

 Thanks for reading everything!
 If you decide to purchase, please consider using my link as I get a small commission (at no extra cost to you).
 This allows me to continue making these in-depth, honest reviews.
 Thank you! 🙂